-New development Housing Properties are stated at cost less depreciation.
-The cost of a housing property comprises its construction or purchase price and any costs, fees or works directly attributable to bringing it into working condition for its intended use.
+The new development of housing properties are stated at cost less depreciation.
+The co t comprises its construction or purchase price and any costs, fees or works directly attributable to bringing it into working condition for its intended use.

 In addition, directly attributable costs of the Association's staff arising directly from the construction, or acquisition of the property, and the incremental costs of the Association are capitalised where they relate to expenditure that would not have been incurred if the Association did not have an ongoing development programme.
 Detailed analysis of staff development activity is used as a basis of determining the amount of staff cost capitalised.

-The building and components depreciable amount is written off when each scheme is completed over the estimated useful lives as stated in the depreciation policy.
+The building and components depreciable amount are written off when each scheme is completed over the estimated useful lives as stated in the depreciation policy.